Coronavirus digest: J&J vaccine prevents COVID – US regulator | DW | 24.02.2021

 Easing the restrictions also includes botanical gardens, outdoor sports, zoos and library reading rooms.

-The Swiss government is aiming to allow opening outdoor seating at restaurants and limited-number of people can gather at sporting and cultural events by March 22.
+The Swiss government is aiming to allow opening outdoor seating at restaurants, and a limited number of people can gather at sporting and cultural events by March 22.

 Denmark is set to ease some shopping restrictions and allow schools in parts of the country to reopen on March 1.
 The country has seen general infection numbers drop substantially after introducing lockdown measures in December.